 In the United States, Jews have found a degree of social acceptance unparalleled in their long history.
 But the openness of American society has proven to be a double-edged sword.
 While American Jews experience unprecedented opportunity for advancement and inclusion, they also face the challenge of ever-diminishing numbers and the fear of extinction as an identifiable group.

 This very real decline is largely due to assimilation, a process which accompanies social mobility in an open society.
 The term is often used by sociologists in reference to the process of leaving one’s ethnic identity behind as one joins more fully in the majority culture.
 One becomes progressively less Jewish, either religiously or culturally, and ultimately leaves the fold altogether.
 While Jews have always lost members through attrition, assimilation has become a significant threat to the community in the modern period.
 For a people that had been historically defined as outsiders and as the pariahs of society, the opening of the ghetto gates released a flood of assimilatory energy.
 But throughout the nineteenth century, as Jews rushed to participate more fully in European society, they were often met by social resistance.
-Later, this resistance would evolve into the anti-Jewish movement called “anti-Semitism.”
+Later, this resistance evolved into the anti-Jewish movement called “anti-Semitism.”

-In the American environment, however, the desire of American Jews to participate in culture and nation-building worlds of commerce, politics, education, and the arts has largely been welcomed.
+In the American environment, however, the desire of American Jews to participate in the worlds of commerce, politics, education, culture, and the arts has largely been welcomed.
 There have certainly been periods of anti-Semitism throughout American history, and an undercurrent of anti-Semitism still exists in some parts of the country today.
 But on the whole, Jews have been a visible and significant part of American life from the inauguration of George Washington to the present day.
 Their success, however, has wrought the challenge of assimilation, which joins anti-Semitism as one of the two major threats to Jewish existence.

 In terms of raw numbers, the prognosis is alarming to many Jews.
 While the nation as a whole does not keep religious statistics as part of the U.S. census, the National Jewish Population Survey of 1990 made a significant effort to track the trends of the nation’s Jewish population.
 The Jewish population of America reached a high of approximately six million at mid-century and has been decreasing ever since.
 The Survey estimated some 5.5 million Jews living in America today—of whom more than one million only marginally identify themselves as Jews.
 Following the high-water mark of 1937, when Jews constituted 3.7% of the American population, the percentage has been in decline as well.
 Today the percentage of Jews relative to the population as a whole hovers at about 2%.